wasabipesto/valinor/README.md

 6. Connected: I should be able to run resource-intensive services on a separate node from other general services.
 All services should still be able to communicate.
 7. Authenticated: All external requests should be authenticated before being passed into the network.
 2FA would be preferred, but should not get in the way of usability.

-## Not goals:
+## Not goals
-8. Redundant: I do not need concurrent redundancy/load balancing for any services.
+1. Redundant: I do not need concurrent redundancy/load balancing for any services.
 My time is cheap, my services are small, and my users are forgiving.
-9. Self-Healing: Nothing beyond updating and simple re-creation of docker containers will be necessary.
+2. Self-Healing: Nothing beyond updating and simple re-creation of docker containers will be necessary.

+## Heirarchy
+1. Media serving through Plex.
+This is the highest priority.
+I start getting angry texts if it's down for more than 20 minutes.
+2. Server administration/monitoring/backups.
+I should know if other things die before I need them to be not-dead.
+3. Media serving through all other channels.
+This includes anything where you get the content through my server and then do something with it later (books, etc).
+4. Media ingesting/requesting.
+Some services monitor certain channels and automatically add media users request.
+This is less important than serving existing media.
+5. Incidentals.
+Anything that's just for me, or only used by other people only when I'm there to troubleshoot when things go wrong.

 # Hardware
 My general-purpose is named Erenion and lives in DigitalOcean: